Our Everest Base Camp Treks

 Whether you stay at Upper Phakding near the bridge or the lower part of the town because you just can’t walk another step, there are plenty of lodges to stay in.
 Most lodges are very cheap but basic.
 The expectation is that you will eat your evening meal and breakfast where you stay.
 Restaurants are not a phenomenon on the trail.
 There are however little places where you can eat lunch along the trail until as far as Lobuche often with outdoor seating for the views.

 It will be a day of firsts.
 Your first sight of porters carrying unbelievable loads, yaks with their herders and if you are lucky a donkey train.
-The first spectacular views, your first TIMs check, your first suspension bridge and the sound of the rushing water below.
+The first spectacular views, your first suspension bridge and the sound of the rushing water below.
 The first prayer wheels and mani stones, all these things I came to love.
 The first sights of the Khumbu’s magical mountains which I got a kick out of recognising and naming.

 Guaranteed you will be in bed early.
 On the first night I was falling asleep over dinner and I was in bed asleep by 6:30 pm.

 Not everyone stays here.
 We stayed here on our first trek my husband had decided to take it very slowly and so make it less of a big day and stay in Monjo.
 But in 2015 we planned to decide at Monjo whether to stay there or continue.
-As we were there before lunch and we decided to keep going we knew what to expect from the climb to Namche and we were up for it.
+We were there before lunch and we decided to keep going, we knew what to expect from the climb to Namche and we were up for it.
 We did have a break.
 I ate a small bowl of noodles as an early lunch which I regretted as I felt a bit full on the climb.

 If you don’t want to go all the way to Base Camp but experience the Khumbu and try it out staying a night Monjo or somewhere between Phakding and Namche Bazaar would work well.
 Here are our Monjo posts.